eduardo-vdm/cross-clipboard/server/README.md

 Backend server for the Cross-Clipboard application, providing API endpoints for session management and clipboard item synchronization.
 Built with TypeScript and Node.js, this server demonstrates practical implementation of modern backend development practices while maintaining flexibility for future enhancements.

-## Overview
+## 🎯 Overview

 The Cross-Clipboard server provides a robust backend for real-time clipboard synchronization across devices.
 It implements a token-based authentication system that balances anonymity with security, while maintaining the ability to track and control usage patterns.
 The server is designed with scalability and maintainability in mind, using TypeScript for type safety and a flexible data service architecture.

-## Features
+## ✨ Features

-- Token-based authentication with request fingerprinting
+- 🔐 Token-based authentication with request fingerprinting
-- CORS middleware for secure cross-origin requests
+- 🌐 CORS middleware for secure cross-origin requests
-- Rate limiting preparation for abuse prevention
+- 🛡️ Rate limiting preparation for abuse prevention
-- MongoDB integration with TTL for automatic cleanup
+- 🗄️ MongoDB integration with TTL for automatic cleanup
-- Mock service for rapid development and testing
+- 🧪 Mock service for rapid development and testing
-- Comprehensive logging system with multiple verbosity levels
+- 📝 Comprehensive logging system with multiple verbosity levels
-- Optimistic concurrency control for data consistency
+- ⚡ Optimistic concurrency control for data consistency
+- ⏱️ Delay middleware for request handling
+- 🏓 Ping endpoint for backend readiness checks
+- 🔄 Backend warm-up handling for improved user experience

-## Technology Stack
+## 🛠️ Technology Stack

 - **Runtime**: Node.js v18.20.x
 - **Language**: TypeScript 5